Associate Professor of Bioethics and Society

 - The history of fossil fuel systems in the United States.

 D.E.
-Winickoff, "The Evolving Contract: Biotechnology, Property, and the American University," in Science & Democracy: Making Knowledge and Making Power in the Biosciences and Beyond (Routledge) Forthcoming 2013.
+Winickoff, "Contractual Enclosures: Research Tools, Private Property, and the Social Contract for Science," in Science & Democracy: Making Knowledge and Making Power in the Biosciences and Beyond.
+Routledge Press (forthcoming fall 2013).

 David Winickoff, Preface to Science and Public Reason by Sheila Jasanoff (Routledge 2012), ix-xii.